I Want To...

 - Rehabilitation engineering

-Whatever your rehabilitation objectives, our team can help.
-We offer:
+Whatever your rehabilitation objectives, our team can help with:

 - Physical therapy

 - Rehabilitation psychology & neuropsychology

 Articles and Videos about the Brain and Stroke Rehabilitation Program

 To read more about the Brain and Stroke Rehabilitation Program at Johns Hopkins Hospital, please see the following news articles:

 - After the Big Bang: an article about rehabilitation after traumatic brain injury.